danvk/aoc2024/README.md

 Part 1: I'll create a graph of allowed letter transitions.
 Wait, isn't that how grep works?
 Uh, this is just grep?

 Of course that won't work for part 2.
+My first thought was that I might need to create the graph.
+But then I had a better thought: dynamic programming from the end of the string.
+For the last N characters, try matching each pattern against the start.
+Then you already know the number of ways to make the rest.

+I wound up implementing this in Python, but I'll go back and port it to Elixir later.